robjordan/robjordan.github.io/_posts/2019-12-18-gps-accuracy.markdown

 date:   2019-12-19 00:00:00 +0100
 categories: update cycling gps python
 image: https://github.com/robjordan/gps-accuracy/raw/master/images/error-visualisation.png
+summary: Testing the accuracy of some popular and home-built GPS trackers.
 ---
 I'm a cyclist, and I take part in long-distance events such as the 2016 Transcontinental Race (4,000km, unsupported, from Belgium to Turkey or Greece), Paris-Brest-Paris, and long Audax events up to 600km.
 At the end of such a long event, I want a GPS track to document my route.
 Sometimes it's just for interest and posterity, but in some events, the GPS track is required to validate completion.